builtbybel/patchfluent/README.md

 ## About

 I found by chance this cool project from slavanap called **[Windows10ManualUpdate](https://github.com/slavanap/Windows10ManualUpdate)** a few weeks ago and decided to take a closer look at it. **It allows you to customize and download Windows 10 updates manually.** Finally I managed to have a first look at it today and created a 1:1 fork.
+This is my first attempt to rebuild the Windows Update GUI.
+Its not finished yet and some elements were made unrecognizable with blur effects

 You are welcome to take a closer look at it and support slavanaps project or this fork.
 I would be very sorry if the project goes under.
 It has definitely had to be better valued.

 ## How-to